 There are currently 615 million devices that actively block ads, according to PageFair.
 The percentage of consumers using ad blockers is up 30 percent in 2016.
 If your business is relying on online advertising, your pool for reaching them is getting smaller.

 Now contrast that with actual content.
-Viewers with local and online news is climbing, according to Nielsen stats.
-PR gets your product or service into the conversation, and that audience base is growing.
+Viewers with local and online news are climbing, according to Nielsen stats.
+PR gets your product or service into the conversation with an audience base that is growing.

 I just learned today Amazon bought Whole Foods from a news story and within 5 minutes of hearing the news, I heard people talking about how great Amazon is as a company.
-People around the coffee stand all had an idea on why Amazon was taking over the world and a great innovator.
+Everyone at the water cooler had an opinion on why Amazon was taking over the world and a great innovator.
 They were talking about why they love Whole Foods.
-Now that is a news story that will get people talking and listening.
+They didn’t hear that from any advertisements.
+Their conversation was ignited by the news cycle.

 As you approach your marketing budget, take a closer look at how your dollars are being spent.
 The VLOG above goes more in-depth on why PR is going to benefit with this ad blocking surge.